-Jelle Vanendert (Omega Pharma-Lotto) won the mountainous 14th stage of the Tour de France on Saturday as Thomas Voeckler mounted a
+Jelle Vanendert wins stage 14 of the 2011 Tour de France; Thomas Voeckler defends lead

 Jelle Vanendert (Omega Pharma-Lotto) won the mountainous 14th stage of the Tour de France and took over the polka-dot jersey on Saturday as Thomas Voeckler (Europcar) mounted a surprising, spirited and successful defense of his yellow jersey.